WolfDierdonck/pliny/README.md

 Then, you'll need to install all the dependencies using `npm i` inside the `frontend` folder.
 Note this should be done every time you pull new changes and a new package is added.

-Finally, you can run the webapp using `npm start` and it'll run on localhost.
+Finally, you can run the webapp using `npm start` and it'll run on localhost:3000.